georgewallden/Fish-Eco-Sim/docs/roadmap/alpha.md

             X Agent Intelligence Layer: `default_ai_mode` (e.g., "random_walk").
             X Logging Layer: `log_output_directory`, `log_level_placeholder`.
             (This task is about defining the content of a useful starting config file that the UI will eventually load and edit).
-    - `a0.1.3.Z`: Displaying and Editing Loaded `YAML` Structure in UI X `a0.1.3.1t`: Define test cases for displaying a simple, flat `YAML` structure (e.g., top-level key-value pairs) in the UI.
+    X `a0.1.3.Z`: Displaying and Editing Loaded `YAML` Structure in UI X `a0.1.3.1t`: Define test cases for displaying a simple, flat `YAML` structure (e.g., top-level key-value pairs) in the UI.
         X `a0.1.3.1`: Implement UI component(s) (e.g., using `Tkinter` labels and entry fields, or a simple list/tree view widget) to display top-level key-value pairs from the loaded `YAML` data.
 Keys are read-only, values are initially just displayed.
         X `a0.1.3.2t`: Define test cases for making basic scalar values (strings, numbers, booleans) editable in the UI.
         X `a0.1.3.2`: Make the displayed scalar values (strings, numbers, booleans) editable.
 When a user changes a value in an entry field, update the corresponding value in the in-memory `Python` dictionary.
-        - `a0.1.3.3t`: Define test cases for displaying nested `YAML` structures (dictionaries within dictionaries, lists).
+        X `a0.1.3.3t`: Define test cases for displaying nested `YAML` structures (dictionaries within dictionaries, lists).
-        - `a0.1.3.3`: Enhance the UI to recursively display nested structures.
+        X `a0.1.3.3`: Enhance the UI to recursively display nested structures.
 This might involve: A tree view widget is ideal here.
 Or dynamically generating UI sections for each level of nesting.
-        - `a0.1.3.4t`: Define test cases for editing values within nested structures.
+        X `a0.1.3.4t`: Define test cases for editing values within nested structures.
-        - `a0.1.3.4`: Ensure that edits made to values within nested structures correctly update the in-memory `Python` dictionary.
+        X `a0.1.3.4`: Ensure that edits made to values within nested structures correctly update the in-memory `Python` dictionary.
-        - `a0.1.3.5t`: Define basic validation tests (e.g., if a field is supposed to be a number, what happens if the user types text?).
+        X `a0.1.3.5t`: Define basic validation tests (e.g., if a field is supposed to be a number, what happens if the user types text?).
-        - `a0.1.3.5`: Implement rudimentary client-side validation for edited fields (e.g., attempt to cast to expected type like `int` or `float`; show a simple error message if it fails).
+        X `a0.1.3.5`: Implement rudimentary client-side validation for edited fields (e.g., attempt to cast to expected type like `int` or `float`; show a simple error message if it fails).
 (More advanced schema-based validation comes later).
-        - `a0.1.3.6t`: Define integration tests for the display and edit functionality working with the "Save" feature from `a0.1.1.Z`.
+        X `a0.1.3.6t`: Define integration tests for the display and edit functionality working with the "Save" feature from `a0.1.1.Z`.
-        - `a0.1.3.6`: Ensure that after editing values in the UI, the "Save" functionality correctly writes the modified in-memory `Python` dictionary back to the `YAML` file.
+        X `a0.1.3.6`: Ensure that after editing values in the UI, the "Save" functionality correctly writes the modified in-memory `Python` dictionary back to the `YAML` file.
 Perform manual verification of saved file content.
 Implement integration tests.

 - `a0.2.Y.Z`: Define Core Event & Data Transfer Payload Schemas
     - `a0.2.1.Z`: Initial `Protobuf` & `FlatBuffer` Schema Definitions